linpengcheng/PurefunctionPipelineDataflow/README.md

 In this way there will be endless cases, there will always be endless ways to solve the problem.
 This is "Tao ".

+### Ever-changing

+I was asked why I didn't create several pipeline dataflow design patterns like OO and FP, and I thought, in Chinese Classic Myth Fiction "The Journey to the West", Bodhi  asked the monkey if he wanted to learn `Tiangang 36 change patterns` or `Disha 72 change patterns`, when the monkey chose `Disha 72 change patterns`, his failure has become a foregone conclusion, Bodhi who is the Taoist great God must understand the nature of the Tao, learn the laws of nature, The ever-changing truth, whether the monkey chose `Tiangang 36 change patterns`, or `Disha 72 change patterns`, his thoughts from then on stifled shackles, put on the invisible Tight curse, from then on can not approach  "Tao ", this is not teaching, but playing monkey. :-)

+### Simplicity does not mean easy

 The pure pipeline system is a simple system. but simplicity does not mean easy.
 Implementing a pure pipeline system is a systematic engineering.
 Hard work must be done to build a complex system into a simple and smooth pure pipeline system.
 This requires great wisdom and pays a lot of difficult Business Process Design (or Reengineering).

+### Principles-based are better than rules-based.

+- Principles should be few and should not affect flexibility and creativity.
+  For example: Do not exceed 10 principles.

+- Principles should be specific and must be enforced.

+- Too many rules are equal to no rules, complicated and difficult to enforce, increasing the risk of loopholes, affecting flexibility and creativity.

+- Simplicity and unity must be parallel.
+Pure piping systems meet this principle.

+- Principles should be consistent with mainstream principles of modern industrial production.

+### End message

+I spend my spare time developing a financial analysis expert system.
+Although my writing time is very limited, but I will gradually improve it. compared to the content when I first set up the blog, it has been rich and improved a lot.

+### 想象力

 ```
 想象力比知识更重要。